Year of Publication

 - Shopping malls face a crossroads as they adapt to changes in the retail sector.

 - Local governments like the City of Florence have a stake in shopping mall performance and, consequently, a responsibility to be proactive in enhancing that performance.

 - Short term, the City should cultivate a positive relationship with Florence Mall management and ensure that the property’s zoning is flexible and allows for innovation.

 - Long term, the City should cooperate with managers to identify and attract appropriate businesses and incorporate other uses such as residential or entertainment that will keep the mall relevant and its offerings diverse.

 - The City of Florence should maintain an emergency fund balance adequate for preserving service levels in the event of lost revenue resulting from a downturn in the mall.

 Kleier, Paul III, "Municipal Responses to the Shifting Environment of Shopping Mall Retail" (2018).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 300.